cloudera-labs/cloudera.cluster/README.md

 All collection dependencies, required and optional, can be found in `requirements.yml`; only the _required_ dependencies are in `galaxy.yml`. `ansible-galaxy` will install only the _required_ collection dependencies; you will need to add the _optional_ collection dependencies as needed (see above).

 `ansible-builder` can discover and install all Python dependencies - current collection and dependencies - if you wish to use that application to construct your environment.
 Otherwise, you will need to read each collection and role dependency and follow its installation instructions.

+See the [Collection Metadata](https://ansible.readthedocs.io/projects/builder/en/latest/collection_metadata/) section for further details on how to install (and manage) collection dependencies.

 You may wish to use a _virtual environment_ to manage the Python dependencies.